iris-hep/iris-hep.github.io/pages/docs/newteammember.md

 The meaning of the fields is the following:

-  * title - the title of the talk: you made need to place it in double quotes, if certain characters like a colon (":") are included in the title
+  * title - the title of the talk: you made need to place it in double quotes if certain characters like a colon space ": " are included in the title.
-  * date - the date on which the presentation was made, in the numeric format "YYYY-MM-DD"
+  * date - the date on which the presentation was made, in the numeric format "YYYY-MM-DD".
-  * url - this should be a direct URL to the presentation file (e.g. pdf)
+  * url - this should be a direct URL to the presentation file (e.g. pdf).
-  * meeting - the name of the meeting
+  * meeting - the name of the meeting.
-  * meetingurl - the URL for the meeting in which the presentation was made
+  * meetingurl - the URL for the meeting in which the presentation was made.
   * location - optionally list the location of a meeting if it was a workshop or dedicated gathering.
-Meetings that are mostly in Vidyo can just omit this.
+Meetings that are mostly in Vidyo can use "Virtual".
-  * focus-area - optionally list the relevant focus area for this presentation, using its short name, i.e. one of [ia,ssl,ssc,doma,as,osglhc]
+  * focus-area - optionally list the relevant focus area for this presentation, using its short name, i.e. one of [ia,ssl,ssc,doma,as,osglhc,blueprint,core].
+Can be a list, leave blank if none.
-  * project - optionally list the relevant project for this presentation, using its short name, i.e. those found in the [pages/projects/](https://github.com/iris-hep/iris-hep.github.io-source/tree/master/pages/projects) area
+  * project - optionally list the relevant project for this presentation, using its short name, i.e. those found in the [pages/projects/](https://github.com/iris-hep/iris-hep.github.io-source/tree/master/pages/projects) area.
+Can be a list, leave blank if none.